mirumee/ariadne-website/docs/intro.md

 ## Validating schema

-Ariadne provides tiny `gql` utility function that takes single argument: GraphQL string, validates it and raises descriptive `GraphQLSyntaxError`, or returns the original unmodified string if its correct:
+Ariadne provides the `gql` utility function to validate schema.
+It that takes a single argument: a GraphQL string, like the following example.

 ```python
 from ariadne import gql